rcotter/customers-cart/readme.md

 * They can be validated easily

 #### Dates are hard to validate
 Similar to booleans, when a non-date is assigned to an ActiveRecord model it is cast to a date.
-Custom validation must be used in which this funky snippet is valuable.
+Custom validation must be used in which case this funky snippet is valuable.

 ```
 # Use: